nestordemeure/nestordemeure.github.io/content/cooking/sweet/others/shrikhand.md

 ## Credits:

-I learned about the dish, as well as the idea of blooming nuts in butter, in [Bon Appétit's *Pro Chefs Give 26 Cooking Tips for Every Letter A-Z* video](https://youtu.be/_LyR8Nhzoxw).
+I learned about the dish's existence, as well as the idea of blooming nuts in butter, in [Bon Appétit's *Pro Chefs Give 26 Cooking Tips for Every Letter A-Z* video](https://youtu.be/_LyR8Nhzoxw).
 The final dish is a personal mix of several recipes I saw online and techniques I am familiar with.